readthedocs/blog/cancel-old-builds.rst

 More than a month ago,
 `we enabled this feature for a subset of projects <https://github.com/readthedocs/readthedocs.org/issues/8961#issuecomment-1231867076>`_ to do a small test before rolling it out to all the projects.
-In the past 30 days, we have cancelled around 6k builds on this subset of projects.
+In the past month, we have cancelled around 5k builds due to this reason on this subset of projects.
-The following plot shows cancelled builds per project:
+The following plot shows cancelled builds per day in the last 2 months.
+Before August 29th, when this feature was enabled, only *manually* canceled builds are shown.
+After enabling the feature and adding it to some projects, we can notice an increase of cancelled builds.
+Besides, on October 3rd we enabled it for all the projects, which is reflected on the plot showing a peak on it:

 .. image:: /img/cancelled-builds.png
    :align: center